jagadekmeesala/Miracle_DAAPS/README.md

 Use Case/Business Knowledge acquired
 - Power BI - MiraDBSHARp
 - Database Development - SQL.
 - Azure Data Factory.
 - Database Administration

+### Day-5 - Jan 31st, 2024 - Friday.
+What did I achieve today
+- Created data copy pipeline in Azure data factory that transfers data from on-prem to cloud and vice versa.
+- Tested on-prem to on-prem data transfer without need to create a schema in the database.
+- Explored the functionality of Self-hosted integration runtime.
+- Worked on Azure course on Udemy and completed learning its services.
+- Working on SQL excercises of past 3 days.
+- Completed Activity monitoring in SQL server.
+- Starting to prepare interview questions for all the technologies that I am learning.

+What am I planning to achieve tomorrow
+- Start working on MiraDBSHARp report in Power BI.
+- Start learning PL/SQL and solve real world scenarios from it.
+- Learn about data flows and change data capture in Azure Data Factory.
+- Progress in Azure course in Udemy.

+Blockers
+- None.

+Use Case/Business Knowledge acquired
+- Database Development - SQL.
+- Azure Data Factory.
+- Database Administration